About

 Baking soda will give you a more crisp chocolate chip cookie.
 The cookie will also be flatter, because baking soda doesn’t create the same lift as baking powder.

 Baking powder will give you a softer cookie.
 Baking powder will create more lift and a more cake-like texture which makes the cookie softer.
+I talk about this in detail in my baking basics article on baking soda vs baking powder.

 The combination of both gives you the best of both worlds, and that’s MY favorite version of a chocolate chip cookie.
 If you prefer chocolate chip cookies that are not too soft, then leave out the baking powder.